2.11 Polynomial Functions (HL)

 Let $f(x) = x^3 + x^2 - x + 2$.
 Evaluate the remainders when divided by specific linear factors.

 • Divided by $(x-1)$: Evaluate $f(1) = 3$.
-Remainder is 3.
+The remainder is 3.

 • Divided by $(x+1)$: Evaluate $f(-1) = 3$.
-Remainder is 3.
+The remainder is 3.

 • Divided by $(x-2)$: Evaluate $f(2) = 12$.
-Remainder is 12.
+The remainder is 12.

 • Divided by $(x+2)$: Evaluate $f(-2) = 0$.
 The remainder is 0, making $(x+2)$ an exact factor.

-EXAMPLE 6 & 7 (Solving Cubic Equations)
+EXAMPLE 6 (Solving Cubic Equations)

-Example 6: Solve $x^3 + x^2 - x + 2 = 0$.
+Solve $x^3 + x^2 - x + 2 = 0$.

-Example 7: Solve $f(x) = x^3 - 6x^2 + 11x - 6 = 0$.
+Solve $f(x) = x^3 - 6x^2 + 11x - 6 = 0$.

 Remark on Guessing Roots

-For a polynomial $f(x) = a_n x^n + \dots + a_0$, potential rational roots are discovered by testing fractions formed by:
+For a general polynomial $f(x) = a_n x^n + \dots + a_0$, potential rational roots are discovered by testing fractions formed by:

-$\pm \frac{\text{Factors of } a_0}{\text{Factors of } a_n}$
+$\pm \dfrac{\text{Factors of } a_0}{\text{Factors of } a_n}$

 If $a_n = 1$, potential integer roots correspond exclusively to the integer factors of the constant term $a_0$.